-Our mission at Ballet Co.Laboratory is to create, develop and inspire artists and communities through collaboration with the art of ballet.
-For us artists and staff, collaboration has always been the pulse of art learning and creation, so we would like to bring it to the forefront.
+Ballet Co.Laboratory is a professional ballet School and Company that offers ballet classes and performances to the Twin Cities community in Minnesota.
+Our mission for this organization is to enrich the community with dance performance, education and collaboration inspired by the art of ballet.
+For the artists and staff of Ballet Co.Laboratory, collaboration has always been the pulse of art learning and creation, so we would like to put it in the forefront.
 Dance and art is about experimenting, trying new things and making the impossible come to life.
 The studio is an experimental, collaborative laboratory of possibilities.
-The School and Company of Ballet Co.Laboratory will always work to create a nurturing, safe space to explore all of these possibilities and continue to train and experience the technique and art of ballet.
+The School and Company of Ballet Co.Laboratory will create a nurturing, safe space to explore all of these possibilities and continue to train and experience the technique and art of ballet.
+Founded by Zoé Emilie Henrot, Ballet Co.Laboratory is a cooperative performing arts organization that strives to use community collaboration to challenge the stereotypes of ballet and bring the art form into a different light.

 Thanks to investors, our landlord at Wellington Management, and our amazing community, we are blessed to have a beautiful new space that is ready to be filled with dance.